schischi/xcwd/README.md

 Disclaimer
 ----------
-This script *can't* retrieve the working directory of a "single instance application" nor terminal multiplexer, e.g. :
+This script **can't** retrieve the working directory of a "single instance application" nor terminal multiplexer, e.g. :
   - tmux, screen
   - lilyterm
   - konsole
-  - urxvt*c*
+  - urxvtc with urxvtd
   - applications with tabs

 The application works well with the following terminals :